space150/spaceBase/README.md

 ## The spaceBase structure

-Read the [CSS Architecture Overview](scss/README.md) for details on the SCSS files.
+Read the [CSS Architecture Overview](scss/README.md) for documentation of the SCSS files.

 ```
 fonts/